Fugue: Musical form or texture

 A widespread view of the fugue is that it is not a musical form but rather a technique of composition.

 The Austrian musicologist Erwin Ratz argues that the formal organization of a fugue involves not only the arrangement of its theme and episodes, but also its harmonic structure.
 In particular, the exposition and coda tend to emphasize the tonic key, whereas the episodes usually explore more distant tonalities.
 Ratz stressed, however, that this is the core, underlying form ("Urform") of the fugue, from which individual fugues may deviate.

 Although certain related keys are more commonly explored in fugal development, the overall structure of a fugue does not limit its harmonic structure.
 For example, a fugue may not even explore the dominant, one of the most closely related keys to the tonic.
-Bach's Fugue in B♭ major from Book 1 of the Well Tempered Clavier explores the relative minor, the supertonic and the subdominant.
+J.S.
+Bach's Fugue in B♭ major from Book 1 of The Well Tempered Clavier explores the relative minor, the supertonic and the subdominant.
 This is unlike later forms such as the sonata, which clearly prescribes which keys are explored (typically the tonic and dominant in an ABA form).
 Then, many modern fugues dispense with traditional tonal harmonic scaffolding altogether, and either use serial (pitch-oriented) rules, or (as the Kyrie/Christe in György Ligeti's Requiem, Witold Lutosławski works), use panchromatic, or even denser, harmonic spectra.

 Perceptions and aesthetics

 The fugue is the most complex of contrapuntal forms.
 In Ratz's words, "fugal technique significantly burdens the shaping of musical ideas, and it was given only to the greatest geniuses, such as Bach and Beethoven, to breathe life into such an unwieldy form and make it the bearer of the highest thoughts."
 In presenting Bach's fugues as among the greatest of contrapuntal works, Peter Kivy points out that "counterpoint itself, since time out of mind, has been associated in the thinking of musicians with the profound and the serious" and argues that "there seems to be some rational justification for their doing so."

 This is related to the idea that restrictions create freedom for the composer, by directing their efforts.
 He also points out that fugal writing has its roots in improvisation, and was, during the Renaissance, practiced as an improvisatory art.
 Writing in 1555, Nicola Vicentino, for example, suggests that:

+The composer Arnold Schoenberg summarized fugal form as: